A Wearable Device Dataset for Mental Health Assessment Using Laser Doppler Flowmetry and Fluorescence Spectroscopy Sensors: Discussions

+In addition to interpretability and statistical validation, we further assessed the robustness of the model using repeated cross-validation.
+All primary experiments were conducted using the full feature set, including both demographic variables and wearable-derived physiological signals.
+Specifically, repeated 5-fold cross-validation with 10 repetitions (50 evaluations per model) was performed.
+The LightGBM model achieved the best performance with a mean ROC-AUC of $0.6800$ (95\% CI: $0.6461$--$0.7140$), outperforming Random Forest ($0.6636$, 95\% CI: $0.6357$--$0.6914$) and Gradient Boosting ($0.6629$, 95\% CI: $0.6368$--$0.6891$).
+Lower performance was observed for CatBoost ($0.5847$, 95\% CI: $0.5491$--$0.6203$) and SVM ($0.5652$, 95\% CI: $0.5375$--$0.5930$).
+The relatively narrow confidence intervals indicate consistent model performance across different data splits.
+These confidence intervals were obtained from binary classification experiments using repeated 5-fold cross-validation, and the corresponding bar chart with 95\% confidence intervals is provided in the Supplementary Material (Supplementary Figure \ref{fig:meanCI}).

-While in the previous sections, we focused on the performance of various machine learning models for health issue prediction, it's crucial to understand the underlying factors influencing these predictions.
+While in the previous sections, we focused on the performance of various machine learning models for health issue prediction, it is crucial to understand the underlying factors that influence these predictions.
 This is where Explainable Artificial Intelligence (XAI) techniques come into play.
-XAI methods enable us to gain insights into the decision-making processes of machine learning models, offering valuable explanations for their predictions.
-As discussed in Section \ref{sec.result.8020} to Section \ref{sec.result_top10}, LightGBM outperforms other machine learning models.
-Therefore, we employed XAI techniques to interpret the top-performing LightGBM model for stress detection.
+XAI methods allow us to gain insight into the decision-making processes of machine learning models, offering valuable explanations for their predictions.
+As discussed in Sections \ref{sec.result.8020} to \ref{sec.result_top10}, LightGBM outperforms other machine learning models.
+Therefore, we used XAI techniques to interpret the highest-performing LightGBM model for stress detection.

-A plot of the SHAP values is illustrated in Fig. \ref{fig.shapvalue}, in which the features are listed on the left-hand side of the plot, with the most important features at the top.
+A plot of SHAP values is illustrated in Figure~\ref{fig.datadistribution}(a), in which the features are listed on the left-hand side of the plot, with the most important features at the top.
 Higher SHAP values indicate a greater impact on the model output.
 In addition, the blue color represents the normal class and the red color is the stress class.
-As we can see, BMI index is the most important feature, followed by age, gender, and heart rate.
+As we can see, the BMI index is the most important feature, followed by age, gender, and heart rate.
 As we can see, the contribution of each feature in each class is mostly equal.